 ASSIGNED The date when NetBackup Media Manager assigned the volume.
 BACKUP ID Identifier that NetBackup assigns when it performs the backup.
 CREATED The date the volume was created (original backup or duplicated).
 EXPIRATION Date when the images on the volume expire.
+MEDIA The ID of the media.
 POLICY Name of the policy that was used to back up the client.
 ROBOT The number of the Vault robot in which the volume resides.

-SCHEDULE.
-Name of the schedule that was used to back up the client.
+(Consolidated report only.)
+SCHEDULE Name of the schedule that was used to back up the client.

 SLOT ID The ID of the slot in which the volume resides in the robot.
 (Slot vaulting only.)
 (Session report only; does not appear for consolidated report.)
 VOLUME GROUP The group to which the volume is assigned.
 VOLUME POOL The pool to which the volume is assigned.